davidgilbertson/react-recollect/README.md

 This whole immutability situation isn't great, and if it means you can't really get excited about Recollect I'll understand.
 It will be sad to see you go :(

-In the future, Recollect may implement immutability if two things hold true:
+I hope to make the Recollect store immutable in the future, provided these two things hold true:
 - It doesn't increase complexity for the developer (I can do it under the hood)
 - It doesn't have a negative impact on performance